 This is one of the first things you should try with your new keyboard, especially as you follow along the next section on typing.

-Remember: You’re relearning how to type, so it’s going to take some time before you get back to your normal typing speeds.
+Remember.
+You’re relearning how to type, so it’s going to take some time before you get back to your normal typing speeds.
 It might be frustrating at first, but with practice, you’ll improve.

 If this is your first serious ergonomic keyboard, you’re going to find yourself discovering some of those bad habits you acquired with your old keyboard.
 That’s okay, you’ll get there!
 Just keep on practicing until you’re back to your normal speeds.

 We recommend training daily for the first three weeks, using the typing lessons from Live Training.
 Ten minutes per day will get you far.
-Here‘s a video showing a guided typing lesson:

 Making this a daily habit over the first few weeks will help you tremendously.